Napa County assistance programs.

 But the program is even more expansive, as money may be used to help Napa County residents repair their credit, seek landlord-tenant counseling, and provide free legal assistance.
 The goal is to always use a grant, but some clients are given loans when the funds run out.
 For more details on the places to try, find rent help in Napa County.

-In addition, almost $2 million in federal government stimulus funds is being provided to Napa County.
+In addition, each and every year generally millions of dollars in federal government funds is provided to Napa County.
 The money will provide various types of housing assistance, but not mortgage aid.
-The money is really intended for lower-income renters who may be in danger of losing their homes because of job losses.
+The grants is really intended for lower-income renters who may be in danger of losing their homes because of job losses.
 The idea behind the assistance being provided is to prevent evictions and stop homelessness before it happens.
 Also, the goal is to to help people transition out of local homeless shelters and find housing.

 The local organizations that will be distributing the funds include Community Action Napa Valley, Catholic Charities, Legal Aid of Napa Valley and Fair Housing Napa Valley.
 Contact these agencies for more information or to apply.